surajkhamkar06/Java-Arrays-Prpgram/README.md

 # Java-Arrays-Prpgram
-Here i will be uploading some string programs in java
+Here i will be uploading some Arrays programs in java